Boavizta/boaviztapi/docs/docs/Explanations/embedded_methodology.md

 * [DISK (SSD)](components/ssd.md)

 !!!warning
-    For now, transport and end of life are not taken into account.
+    For now end of life is not taken into account.

 ### Fixed components impacts